OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 The transcript player has three views and also a gallery displaying all videos in the course.
-To play the video in full screen, split video, or split transcript view, select the drop-down arrow displayed in the upper panel of the player.
-To preview all videos within the course within the gallery, click the icon to the left of the transcript view drop-down.
+To play the video in full screen, split video, or split transcript view, select the dropdown arrow displayed in the upper panel of the player.
+To preview all videos within the course within the gallery, click the icon to the left of the transcript view dropdown.

 .. image:: images/transcripts3.png